zaxour/TurboNanza/images/shuttle/readme.md

 ## Step 8 - Solder Remaining Audio Connections

 Solder the Audio Left/Right, CD Left and 5VA connections.
 See the following image for signal locations.
+*NOTE* Pin 2 on the HuCard slot can also be used for "CD Left"

 ![](Step2B_netnames.jpg)
 ![](Step8_audio.jpg)